The University of Hartford continues to closely monitor the spread of COVID-19, and is taking steps to keep our community healthy and informed.

 We anticipate that with the very clear and careful health guidelines and protocols we will implement, the preemptive precautions, the partnership of our on campus health professionals at Hartford Healthcare, and the cooperation of our students and all members of our community, we will be able to secure a safe learning experience on campus this fall.

-UHart has developed a refund/credit plan in response to the disruption caused by the coronavirus pandemic.
+UHart developed a refund/credit plan in response to the disruption caused by the coronavirus pandemic.

 Room, Meal Plan, and Parking Permit Adjustments

-Credits and refunds are being calculated student-by-student.
-Amounts are based on prorated costs, minus select fixed expenses, from the period beginning March 23, the day campus operations would have been resumed following spring break, and continuing through the end of the spring semester.
+Credits and refunds were calculated student-by-student.
+Amounts are based on prorated costs, minus select fixed expenses, from the period beginning March 23, 2020, the day campus operations would have been resumed following spring break, and continuing through the end of the spring semester.

 Credits and refunds are subject to the following adjustments: